mikeweitz/git-task/README.md

 Git Task
 ==========
-A task-driven methodology for using git in marketing driven environments.
+A methodology for using git in marketing driven environments.

 The two dominant git methodologies in practice are focused on either a software 'release' cycle (git flow), or a constant deployment cycle (git hub).
 Both are geared towards companies that ship product.
 The core premise of this approach is attaining feature-independance: where task can be moved through review and into production independant of one another.